Sruti-Sri/Twitter-clone/README.md

 # Twitter-clone
-This is clone website of Twitter
+This is clone website of Twitter.
 This website is made by using tech stacks like HTML and CSS.